hjwnCino/todo-list/README.md

 # Platform (Functional) AKA FunLess

 FunLess influences many areas of the product.
-FunLess spends a significant amount of time developing customer facing features that impact many different areas of the nCino product (Doc).
+FunLess spends a significant amount of time developing customer facing features that impact many different areas of the nCino product (DocMan, Smart Checklist, FormsGen etc).

 FunLess features are often (not always) used in multiple business domains that nCino provides solutions for (Commercial, Retail, etc), and are tools that can provide value to those domains.